Security Defense Weapons Logo

 14. A loud TV or radio can be a better deterrent than the best alarm system.
 Leave your TV on when you go out.

-15. If it snows while you’re out of town, get a neighbor to create car and foot tracks into the house.
+15. If it snows while you’re out of town, get a neighbor to create a car and foot tracks into the house.
 Virgin drifts in the driveway are a dead giveaway.

 16. Yes, I really do look for newspapers piled up on the driveway.
-And I might leave a pizza flyer in your front door to see how long it takes you to remove it.
+And I might leave a pizza flyer on your front door to see how long it takes you to remove it.

 17. If decorative glass is part of your front entrance, don’t let your alarm company install the control pad where I can see if it’s set.
 That makes it too easy.